 There are several ways you can be more transparent:

-Don’t just broadcast links, messages and information to your audience.
+Don’t just broadcast links, messages, and information to your audience.
 Have conversations with them.
 Use the platform’s search and tagging functions to find relevant conversations happening among your audience.
 Then, create value in those conversations by being either helpful (in the case of questions, complaints, etc.) or value-added (share information that adds to a conversation or debate).

 Promote content from sources you trust.
 If you find the information valuable, your followers most likely will, too.
-The more often you share content and tag the source, the more likely they will return the favour.
+The more often you share content and tag the source, the more likely they will return the favor.
 It’s a quick and easy way to deliver value to your audience while amplifying your organization’s reach.

 Retail banks can also leverage technology and best practices to not only improve social media but their overall debt collection efforts.
-Learn how in this guide.